maxcelant/vault/typescript/transpilation of classes.md

 How does a typescript class get converted to javascript?
-Part of the answer is [[iife]].
+Part of the answer is [[immediately invoked function expression]].

 Let's start with constructors